ExplicITConsulting/set-outlooksignatures.com/quickstart.md

 It is rarely needed to change the configuration within these files.
 The configuration files themselves contain specific information on how to use them.
 They are referenced in the documentation whenever there is a need or option to change them.

-You also have access to '`.\docs\Implementation approach`', a document covering the organizational aspects of introducing Set-OutlookSignatures.
+You also have access to '.\docs\Implementation approach', a document covering the organizational aspects of introducing Set-OutlookSignatures.
 The content is based on real life experiences implementing the software in multi-client environments with a five-digit number of mailboxes.

 **Set-OutlookSignatures is very well documented, which inevitably brings with it a lot of content.**
 If you are looking for someone with experience who can quickly train you and assist with evaluation, planning, implementation and ongoing operations: Our partner [ExplicIT Consulting](https://explicitconsulting.at) offers first-class fee-based support, and their [Benefactor Circle add-on](https://set-outlooksignatures.com/benefactorcircle) adds more enterprise-grade features.

 <script>